Medical Insurance

 • Germany

 Please note that PCC information is not available from the above site.
-One has to call German Embassy/Consulate and request for the appropriate forms and instructions, which will then be sent by mail to the requestor's address.
-The concept of checks doesn't exist or at least not used extensively in Germany.
-So payment has to be made by a direct bank transfer (details given in the instructions) or via an international money order in Euros.
+One has to call the German Embassy/Consulate and request for the appropriate forms and instructions, which will then be sent by mail to the requestor’s address.
+The concept of checks doesn’t exist or at least not used extensively in Germany.
+So payment has to be made by a direct bank transfer (details given in the instructions) or via international money order in Euros.

 • Australia